 The two key criticisms were raised by metropolitan planning organizations (MPOs) in Illinois and Indiana.
 First, they argued that DOT used a “market-based” population forecast that showed much faster growth in rural areas than the “policy-based” forecast used by the planning agencies.
 As best as one can infer from the decision,… More

 On Sunday, the Boston Globe had a fairly comprehensive look at the causes of the current failings of the MBTA.
 Interesting reading for those who like to belabor the obvious.
 The short version?
 Lack of political will and combined with a typical willingness to spend money we didn’t have.

-As an environmental lawyer, I found the article interesting, because a discussion of the origin of the Big Dig transit commitments – a story I know pretty well – for the first time turned on a light bulb for me. … More
+As an environmental lawyer, I found the article interesting, because a discussion of the origin of the Big Dig transit commitments – a story I know pretty well – for the first… More

 Yesterday, I suggested that Massachusetts EOEEA may not have authority to issue its “MEPA Climate Change Adaptation and Resiliency Policy.”
 However, since I also conceded that Massachusetts courts are unlikely to agree with me, it’s probably worth taking a look at what the Adaptation Policy would require.
 As with any MEPA (or NEPA) analysis, it has two parts: identification of impacts and discussion of mitigation measures.

 Regarding impacts, the Adaptation Policy would require that proponents “identify potential project vulnerabilities under certain future climate conditions consistent with the anticipated lifespan of the project.”
 More reasonably, the Policy would require… More

 Environmental Impact Analysis — The Impact of a Project on the Environment or the Impact of the Environment on a Project?